 We would encourage all children to walk to school - there are lots of benefits: it's healthier than travelling by car, it improves the safety of pedestrians and road users, and it respects nearby residents and parking regulations.
 We do also have bike racks for those children coming to school on their bikes and scooters.
 If you need to travel by car, please drive with care and park wisely and courteously.

-Attendance will be monitored for all children irrespective of whether they are under statutory school age.
-The school employ an attendance officer for 2 hours each week to monitor the attendance on behalf of the school.
-Parents may receive letters from Att100 with attendance targets.
+Attendance will be monitored for all children irrespective of whether they are of statutory school age.
+Parents may receive letters from school with attendance targets if necessary, in line with school policy.

 If for any reason you will be late collecting your child please telephone the school office to advise what alternative arrangements you have made.